zhiwen-xdu/EventSAM/README.md

 pip install -r requirements.txt
 ```
 ### Data Preparation
 In this work, we collected a large-scale RGB-Event dataset for event-centric segmentation, from current available pixel-level aligned datasets ([VisEvent](https://sites.google.com/view/viseventtrack/) and [COESOT](https://github.com/Event-AHU/COESOT)), namely RGBE-SEG.
-Please download this dataset and put in ./data.
+To explore the zero-shot performance of our method, we showed more segmentation results on [MVSEC](https://daniilidis-group.github.io/mvsec/).
+Please download these datasets and put in ./data.

+ The directory should have the below format:
+    <details open> <summary>Format of RGBE_SEG/MVSEC (click to expand)</summary>

+    ```Shell
+    ├── RGBE_SEG dataset
+        ├── Training Subset (473 sequences)
+            ├── dvSave-2021_09_01_06_59_10
+                ├── rgb_image
+                ├── event_image
+            ├── ...
+        ├── Testing Subset (108 sequences)
+            ├── dvSave-2021_07_30_11_04_12
+                ├── rgb_image
+                ├── event_image
+            ├── ...
+    ```

 ## Training
 ```